MagnusOpera/PresqueYaml/README.md

 * no tag support.

 # 🚀 Supported feature example
-Anyway, most Yaml documents do not used advanced features.
+Anyway, most Yaml documents do not use advanced features.
 Here is a document showing `PresqueYaml` capabilities:

 ```yaml